mishmashclone/BC-SECURITY-Empire/README.md

 ## Contribution Rules
 Contributions are more than welcome!
 The more people who contribute to the project the better Empire will be for everyone.
 Below are a few guidelines for submitting contributions.

-* As of Empire 3.1.0, Empire only officially supports Python 3.
-If you still need Python 2 support, please use the [3.0.x branch](https://github.com/BC-SECURITY/Empire/tree/3.0.x) or releases.
 * Submit pull requests to the [dev branch](https://github.com/BC-SECURITY/Empire/tree/dev).
 After testing, changes will be merged to master.
 * Depending on what you're working on, base your module on [./lib/modules/powershell_template.py](empire/teamserver/lib/modules/powershell_template.py) or [./lib/modules/python_template.py](empire/teamserver/lib/modules/python_template.py). **Note** that for some modules you may need to massage the output to get it into a nicely displayable text format [with Out-String](https://github.com/PowerShellEmpire/Empire/blob/0cbdb165a29e4a65ad8dddf03f6f0e36c33a7350/lib/modules/situational_awareness/network/powerview/get_user.py#L111).
 * Cite previous work in the **'Comments'** module section.
 * If your script.ps1 logic is large, may be reused by multiple modules, or is updated often, consider implementing the logic in the appropriate **data/module_source/*** directory and [pulling the script contents into the module on tasking](https://github.com/PowerShellEmpire/Empire/blob/0cbdb165a29e4a65ad8dddf03f6f0e36c33a7350/lib/modules/situational_awareness/network/powerview/get_user.py#L85-L95).
 * Use [approved PowerShell verbs](https://technet.microsoft.com/en-us/library/ms714428(v=vs.85).aspx) for any functions.
-* PowerShell Version 2 compatibility is **STRONGLY** preferred.
 * TEST YOUR MODULE!
 Be sure to run it from an Empire agent and test Python 3.x functionality before submitting a pull to ensure everything is working correctly.
 * For additional guidelines for your PowerShell code itself, check out the [PowerSploit style guide](https://github.com/PowerShellMafia/PowerSploit/blob/master/README.md).